 Career Opportunities Board

-Career Services maintains a list of environmental opportunities – including jobs, internships, and volunteer positions – available to FES community members.
+Career Services maintains a list of environmental opportunities – including jobs, placements, internships, and volunteer positions – available to FES community members.
 Our user-friendly search engine will help you find the best job to match your skills and interests!
-For the password to enter the Board, contact the Student Resource Assistant.
+For the password to enter the Board, contact the Experiential Education Coordinator.

 The first step in choosing a career path is to learn more about you!
 A career choice based on your values is likely to contribute to your overall job satisfaction.
 The career planning process consists of:

 It is important to find out about your work interests, styles and preferences.
 When you choose a career path, you are making a choice that will affect every aspect of your life.
 Your self-knowledge can help you make more informed and better decisions.

 - Interests: What are my likes and dislikes?

 - Preferred Skills: What skills have I developed that I would like to use in a job?

 - Personal Values: What kind of work will give me the most career satisfaction?

 - Preferred Working Conditions: What type of environment would I like to work in?